lrmcfarland/starbug.com/README.md

 # To Run

-TODO this is where a yaml file will really help
+TODO this is where an orchestration tool will really help

 ```
     docker run --name tls.starbug.com_00 --net starbugnet \